mitjap/linalg.js/README.md

 # linalg.js

 This is simple javascript linear algebra library that can do many awesome things.
-Idea is to mimic [Eigen](http://eigen.tuxfamily.org)'s behavious and it's lazy evaluation.
+Idea is to mimic [Eigen](http://eigen.tuxfamily.org)'s behaviour and it's lazy evaluation.

 See: